Skip to content

 reduction in global industrial CO2 emissions

-Our technologies to electrify key industrial processes and reduce CO2 emissions
+Our electrification solutions to decarbonize key industrial processes and reduce CO2 emissions

 RotoDynamic Heater to replace burning fossil fuels in process heating

-RotoDynamic HeaterTM (RDH) to electrify industrial process with potential to heat up to 1,700 °C in all major industry sectors, such as cement, iron, steel, and chemicals.
+RotoDynamic HeaterTM (RDH) to electrify industrial process with potential to heat up to 1,700 °C in all major industry sectors, such as cement, iron, steel, pulp and paper, and chemicals.

 RotoDynamic Reactor cuts 100% of CO2 in steam cracking